 The partner organizations involved are CUE, California State Parks, and Parks California.

-The Parks Online Resources for Teachers and Students (PORTS) Program is a long-standing and award-winning K-12 distance learning program that has provided over 650,000 students with real-time digital access to California State Parks content experts.
+The Parks Online Resources for Teachers and Students (PORTS) Program is a long-standing and award-winning K-12 distance learning program that has provided over one million students with real-time digital access to California State Parks content experts.
 PORTS flagship resource is a live-interactive videoconference presentation between park staff and a class of students.
 PORTS also curates and promotes the use of digital resources for K-12 education so students have access to parks wherever they may be learning from.
 Please visit ports-ca.us to learn more.

 CUE transforms teaching by connecting educators with ideas, resources, and each other to use technology to prepare all students to succeed in a rapidly changing world.
 CUE envisions a future in which all students have access to technology-empowered learning that prepares them to solve real problems, seize opportunities, and improve their communities and the world.
 For more information, please visit cue.org.